-The proposed Santa Barbara Ave (westside) sewage lift station should include an odor control system due to the proximity to residential areas and potential of longer storage times.
+The proposed Santa Barbara Ave (westside) sewage lift station should include an odor control system due to the proximity to residential areas and potential of longer storage times during periods of low flow.
 The odor control solution can be assessed during final design.
 A biofilter or carbon scrubber along with aeration are likely the preferred odor control solution.